MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-channel-group-tab.md

 ---
 title: Create a channel or group tab
 author: laujan
-description: A quickstart guide to creating a channel and group tab with the Yeoman Generator for Microsoft Teams. ms.localizationpriority: medium ms.topic: quickstart ms.author: lajanuar
+description: A quickstart guide to creating a channel and group tab with the Yeoman Generator for Microsoft Teams, including reviewing source code with code examples. ms.localizationpriority: medium ms.topic: quickstart ms.author: lajanuar